tsuACM/truman_acm_website/_pages/events.markdown

 *Meetings are held every other Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-**January 29th**: Spring Introduction

-We will be beginning the Spring semester with introductions and games!
-We will also be handing out the t-shirts ordered last semester.

 **February 12th**: Game Jam Kickoff

 This meeting will be the kickoff for ACM's game jam!
-Check the events section for more details.
+Check the [game jam page][GJ] for more details.

+**February 26th**: Game Jam Judging

+Game Jam entries will be demoed and judged, and prizes will be awarded!

 [HT]: {{site.baseurl}}/hacktruman/
+[GJ]: {{site.baseurl}}/gamejam/
 [HI]: https://hackisu.org
 [SH]: https://hackathon.mst.edu
 [RT]: https://www.eventbrite.com/e/shamhacks-2018-tickets-39820147132